Transferring Files Between Computers with FTP

 ascii

-9. When you issue the FTP command to connect to a remote host machine, a default working directory on the remote host machine is set.
+Note that IBM mainframes use EBCDIC and not ASCII.
+There is normally an ebcdic command available.
+If not, you may use ascii. - When you issue the FTP command to connect to a remote host machine, a default working directory on the remote host machine is set.
 The FTP commands you enter affect this directory.
 To change the remote working directory, issue the command at the FTP prompt:

 cd new_directory

 where new_directory is the name of the directory on the remote machine you wish to use.
-Make sure that the new_directory you enter follows the proper directory name conventions for the system you are connected to.
+Make sure that the new_directory you enter follows the proper directory name conventions for the system you are connected to. - To transfer a file from your machine to the remote machine, use the put command at the FTP prompt.
+For example:

 put localfile remotefile